BabylonJS/OldDocumentationSite/content/babylon101/babylon101/Discover_Basic_Elements.md

 ## Front and Back UV

 When a mesh has a sideOrientation option present and it is set to DOUBLESIDE then it is possible for the front and back to display different images.
-For more information see [How To Display Front and Back Images](LINK)

-## Coming Soon
+## Position and Rotation

 When you create a mesh it is always centered at the origin and in line with the axes.
 You will want to give it a different position and rotation.
 If you can't wait then skip the next step and go to [How to Change Position and Rotation](/babylon101/Position)